Agentic Economic Modeling: Conclusion

 \section{Conclusion}

-This paper introduces a novel framework for agentic economic modeling with LLMs.
-Our Generation–Correction–Inference pipeline leverages LLM-generated data while ensuring validity via systematic bias correction against real human behavior.
-In conjoint analysis, the bias-corrected approach yields reliable demand estimates using only a fraction of traditional survey data.
-The regional experiment further demonstrates scalability, replicating treatment effects from field experiments with only aggregate data.
-These results suggest that LLM-based economic modeling can complement traditional methods, offering substantial cost savings and enabling rapid, parallel experimentation across products and regions.
-Our method has already been validated in two real-world experiments as described in the paper, and additionally, we plan to test and deploy the method in our production system to further assess its effectiveness and generalizability.
+This paper introduces Agentic Economic Modeling, a framework that leverages LLMs for bias-corrected counterfactual generation.
+Our Generation--Correction--Inference pipeline supports reliable inference via systematic bias correction against real human behavior.
+In a conjoint case study, the bias-corrected approach substantially reduces demand-estimation error using only 10\% of the survey data for the test product.
+The regional experiment demonstrates scalability, with the mixture model estimating treatment effects (-65$\pm$10 bps) closely matching the full human experiment (-60$\pm$8 bps).
+These results suggest that LLM-based economic modeling can complement traditional methods by reducing experimental cost and enabling parallel experiments across products and regions.
+Beyond the two real-world experiments in this paper, we plan to further test the method in AB test production settings to better understand its generalizability.
+Another promising extension is a design-based residual correction: since assignment is randomized and sampling rates are known, the Riesz representer is analytically available, giving approximate unbiasedness even under correction-model misspecification.
+We leave this to future work.